ray-project/ray/doc/source/advanced.rst

   - Example: ``"./requirements.txt"``

+  Note: Currently when specifying this option per-task or per-actor while using Ray Client, only the ``List[str]`` input format is supported.

 - ``conda`` (dict | str): Either (1) a dict representing the conda environment YAML, (2) a string containing the path to a `conda “environment.yml” <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually>`_ file, or (3) the name of a local conda environment already installed on each node in your cluster (e.g., ``"pytorch_p36"``).